kariudo/tilde/README.md

 - To go to a site, type the corresponding key and press return.
 - To view the available sites and their keys, type a question mark.
-- If your input doesn&rsquo;t match a key, a generic Google search will be triggered.
+- If your input doesn&rsquo;t match a key, a generic Bing search will be triggered.
 - To search a site, type a single quote after the site&rsquo;s key, followed by your query.